The Wise Prince

 - Joshua Grant, heir to the throne of Loreto, in Marginal Prince - he's modest, gentle and his school's Student Council President to boot.
 It gets somewhat deconstructed, however, as he is in conflict with Loreto's royal family and spends most of the time being torn between following his personal wishes and dreams, and fulfilling his role as the currently last member of the royal bloodline.
 At the end, he declines the crown.

 - Despite being somewhat unconventional, Veronica of Bokura no Kiseki qualifies as a female version of this.
 While she didn't seem to have a lot of political power - her having elder brothers that are ahead of her in line for the throne are vaguely alluded to, her marriage is decided for her - she's shown to be responsible and intelligent, with a firm conviction to protect the people living under her care.
 Her regret over her failure to do so seems to have carried over to her Reincarnation, Harusumi.
 Zeze theorizes that's why he's so obsessed with protecting their school.

-- Similarly to the above example, Elissa Cousland in Shadow And Rose has many of the trope's attributes as described by narrator Alistair.
+- Similarly (but gender-flipped) to the above example, Elissa Cousland in Shadow And Rose has many of the trope's attributes as described by narrator Alistair.

 - Gwydion from Lloyd Alexander's Prydain Chronicles, though he doesn't fit some of the later bits.

 - Also Adaon in The Black Cauldron .

 - Lir from Peter S. Beagle's The Last Unicorn, after he's changed by having been in love with Amalthea.

 - Prince Tryffin in Teresa Edgerton's second Celydonn trilogy, since he learned something from the events of the first trilogy.